golvmopp/cygni-test/README.md

 ### Problems

-Fetching images from is very slow, even though they have no restrictions.
+[SOLVED] Fetching images from is very slow, even though they have no restrictions.